Former Top NXIVM Lieutenant With New Career in Dog Grooming Dodges Prison

 Lauren Salzman, 45, pleaded guilty in April 2019 to racketeering and conspiracy charges for her role in the upstate New York group that manipulated thousands of members under the guise of personal growth through sacrifice.
 Prosecutors asked for a sentence below the guideline standard of 87 to 108 months of imprisonment, noting that Salzman’s damning testimony during NXIVM founder Keith Raniere’s trial and continued cooperation in the case were critical in securing his conviction.

-NXIVM is most notorious for the purported women’s empowerment organization’s sub-group, D.O.S., which forced members to brand themselves with Raniere’s initials near their crotch with a cautery pen—without anesthesia—and have sex with him.
+NXIVM is most notorious for a purported women’s empowerment sub-group, D.O.S., that forced members to brand themselves with Raniere’s initials near their crotch with a cautery pen—without anesthesia—and have sex with him.
 Salzman, the former NXIVM director of education, admitted that she recruited several women into the “sex cult,” where she said she, in turn, was forced to subject others to forced labor and strict punishment for not following Raniere’s strange edicts.

 Salzman insisted during her testimony that she was manipulated by Raniere with false promises of having children together.